ahamedzoha/kasm-pro/docs/prd.md

 ### 3.1.1 Frontend

-- React-based SPA with responsive design
-- xterm.js for terminal emulation
+- Split frontend architecture:
+  - Next.js 15+ for marketing site with SSR for SEO optimization
+  - Vite React 18+ SPA for the application interface
-- WebSocket connections for real-time communication
+- WebSocket connections for real-time communication with terminal
 - Local state management with Redux or Context API
 - Optimized bundle size for fast loading
+- Shared design system between marketing site and application

 ### 3.1.2 Backend Services